 Surround yourself with positive people who are supportive of what you are doing for your child.
 It can be stressful when well meaning friends or family members watch what you’re doing closely.
 Having a community that can support and encourage you and your child on your GAPS diet journey is so helpful.
 There is a GAPS diet Facebook group for people who are doing the GAPS diet, and I have a Traditional Health Wisdom Facebook group as well.

 If you have birthday parties, holidays, and other social gatherings to plan, try to take the focus off of food while your child is on GAPS intro.
-Instead, focus on other things, like fun activities.
+Instead, focus on other things, like spending time with people and doing fun activities.

 Keep the goal in mind

 More and more people have to live with chronic physical and mental illness, food intolerances, and restrictive diets.
-By doing the GAPS diet with a young child, you are giving them the gift of good health, for years to come.
-Because of your efforts, they won’t have to struggle later in life, as they would have without the healing that the GAPS diet provides.
+By doing the GAPS diet with a young child, you are giving them the gift of wellness, for years to come.
+Because of your efforts, they won’t have to struggle later in life, as they would have without the benefits that the GAPS diet provides.

 Common issues that can come up

-Here are some common pitfalls to avoid when doing the GAPS intro diet for toddlers:
+Here are some common pitfalls that I’ve learned from my expereince to avoid when doing the GAPS intro diet for toddlers:

 - Don’t introduce fermented or cultured foods too soon.
 Excess die off is very uncomfortable.
 When you do introduce them, go very slowly, always watching for how they’re doing.

 - Wait with a probiotic supplement until they’ve completed the entire GAPS introduction stages.
 Introducing a probiotic supplement can cause too much die off to happen too soon.